AdrianMiozga/Codewars-Archiver/README.md

 ![Preview](assets/recording.gif)

-It creates the following file structure:
+It creates the following file structure.
+Repository created by this program can be found at [AdrianMiozga/Codewars](https://github.com/AdrianMiozga/Codewars).

 ```
 └───output